 For more information, please review Apple‘s file export guidelines.

 We support MP3 files, which have become the standard, and are the most widely supported audio format.
-MP3 files must be 100MB or less in size, which is easily attainable by using our Recommended MP3 Export Settings.
+MP3 files must be 150-250MB (depending on plan) or less in size, which is easily attainable by using our Recommended MP3 Export Settings.

 Fireside will update your MP3 file's metadata from the episode (title, copyright, cover-art, etc.) for all files you upload or import, but will not re-encode, up-convert, or down-convert your audio.